explaingit

 TLDR

-A toolkit for writing small programs that run inside the Linux kernel to observe system behavior in real time without rebooting or risking crashes.
+BCC is a Linux toolkit for writing small monitoring programs that run inside the kernel to observe system behavior in real time, like tracking which files processes open or diagnosing disk and network latency, without rebooting or risking crashes.

 Mindmap